deigratia-ms/SchoolApp/README_POPULATE_DB.md

 # Deigratia Montessori School - Database Population Guide

-This script populates the database with comprehensive sample data for testing all functionalities of the Ricas School Management System.
+This script populates the database with comprehensive sample data for testing all functionalities of the Deigratia Montessori School.

 ## How to Run the Script